 Briteiros.jpg

 Today we explore the excellent Citânia de Briteiros archaeological site.This Iron Age Celtic hill settlement dates back an incredible 2,500 years.
 It was inhabited from about 300 BC to 300 AD and was the Celtiberians last stronghold against the invading Romans.
-The site comprises the foundations of more than 150 circular stone houses, two of which have been restored, and beautiful views to the surrounding countryside.
+The site comprises

 Today is our final day in Guimarães.
 It is a Free Day to enjoy as you wish.
 This evening we will host a Group Dinner at one of the local restaurants, to celebrate the food, wine and culture of Portugal.

-Wednesday, Sept.
-5: Amarante & Porto
+Day 11: Amarante & Porto

 On our way back to Porto, we will stop for an afternoon in beautiful Amarante.
 Situated on the river Tâmega, this is one of the most picturesque towns in Portugal.
-With a medieval stone bridge, and the 15th C Church of Sao Goncalo, the riverside setting makes a great stop for photos or a quick sketch.
+With a medieval stone bridge, and the 15th century Church of Sao Goncalo, the riverside setting makes a great stop for photos or a quick sketch.
 We will have lunch here and visit the small art museum of Cubist/Avant-Guarde artist Amadeo Souza Cardoso.

 A Farewell Happy Hour at our hotel.